hipsleek/Heifer/docs/development.md

 ## Project structure

 **Libraries**
+- Debug: Helpers for debug logging
 - Hipcore: core language and spec AST and pure functions for manipulating it
+- Hipcore_typed: core language and spec AST with type annotations
 - Provers: prover back ends which translate Hipcore types into SMT
 - Hipprover: code which depends on calls to an external prover, e.g. normalization
 - Ocamlfrontend: OCaml parser
+- Parsing: parsing for specifications

 **Executables**
 - Hiplib: interface for all the above modules